 Live people and manikins will be used in this Challenge.
-Teams will be expected to assess the casualties for injury and provide treatment consistent with the injuries they find and their skills.
+Teams will be expected to assess the casualties and provide appropriate extrication consistent with the injuries they find.
 Specific consideration should be given to maintaining the dignity of the casualties in this public training environment.
+Casualties will be wearing a black base layer of clothing which should be treated as a skin layer.